driving-direction

 A full service history is also very important to ensure that the vehicle has been properly looked after, and check that the mileage is warranted in writing to avoid any potential problems in the future.
 Ask to see the registration document and service record - does everything match up?

 This should be cheaper than buying from a dealer.
 It is also riskier.
 The car may be stolen.
-It may have been used as security for a loan or hire agreement and actually belong to a finance company.
+It may have been used as security for short term loans or hire agreement and actually belong to a finance company.

 You have fewer legal rights if you buy privately.
 The car must be as described but the other rules don't apply.
 If a private seller lies about the condition of a car, you can sue for your losses - if you can find the seller.
 Some dealers pretend to be private sellers to avoid their legal obligations and to get rid of faulty or over-priced cars.
 They advertise in local newspapers and shop windows.